 The Bailey Barbecue is located 50 feet south of the site where founder Drury D. Bailey built his house.
 The house was founded in 1869 and finished in 1876.
 There, Bailey and his wife had 12 children.

-The Bailey house still stands in the spot where it was built, and can be seen when walking up Main Street on the way to The Haven of Rest Cemetery.
+The Bailey house still stands in the spot where it was built, and can be seen when walking up Main Street on the way to Pioneer Cemetery.
+It is currently the location of Julian Brewing Company and its future craft brew tasting room.

 The restaurant was opened by Scott Monroe in the late 1970’s after briefly being the Mountain Rose Soup Kitchen.